WHY IS A BEDTIME ROUTINE SO IMPORTANT YOU ASK?

 Here are 7 Tips for Creating the Perfect Bedtime Routine:

-However, if your child does not love taking baths you might not want to include it into your bedtime routine.
+However, if your child does not love taking baths you might not want to include it in your bedtime routine.

 3. BEDTIME STORY

 Reading a bedtime story with your kids is a special routine that helps them to wind down.
 I also believe it is a good time to let their minds wander before they go to sleep.